marty1885/gnunetpp/README.md

 **IMPORTAN**: This is not a part of the GNUNet project.
 The [author](https://github.com/marty1885) created it because he wants to use GNUNet in C++.

+**ALSO IMPORTANT**: Don't expect the code base be clean.
+GNUNet is a _very_ C project.
+Lifetime managment is all over the place.
+I did my best to create a sane API out of it.

 [ttfhw]: https://www.moesif.com/blog/technical/api-product-management/What-is-TTFHW/

 ## Show me some code!